tildeholmqvist/happyroom/README.md

 ![Delivery Information](/docs/readme_images/delivery-information.png)

 - The delivery details section saves the user's delivery address and phone number.
-- This information is used to fill in the users delivery address automatically when they are accessing the check out.
+- This information is used to fill in the user's delivery address automatically when they are accessing the checkout.

 ##### Order History